Back to DWU AI Articles

 Non-airline revenue comprises 40–46% of total airport revenues at 18 of 31 large-hub airports (ACI-NA benchmarking data, 2024).

 Airport concessions span categories—from food and beverage to retail, rental car, parking, and advertising.
 Each category carries operating characteristics, revenue structures, and regulatory considerations.
-Airport executives may benefit from understanding these concession programs, airline representatives, financial advisors, and policymakers seeking to balance airport financial needs with competitive service offerings.
+Understanding these concession programs can inform decisions by airport executives, airline representatives, financial advisors, and policymakers seeking to balance airport financial needs with competitive service offerings.

-Concession revenues are intrinsically linked to airline rate-setting.
-18 of 31 large-hub airports use compensatory methodology (DWU classification, 2025), where concession revenues are credited against costs, effectively reducing airline rates.
-This relationship creates alignment: when airports maximize concession revenues competitively, they lower the airline cost base, benefiting both the airport and its airline partners.
+Concession revenues are linked to airline rate-setting.
+18 of 31 large-hub airports use compensatory or hybrid compensatory methodology (DWU classification, 2025).
+Where revenue-sharing provisions exist, concession revenues are credited against costs, effectively reducing airline rates.
+At airports using pure compensatory methodology without revenue sharing, the airport retains all non-airline revenues and airline rates are set independently of concession performance.

 B. Concession Categories